EvelyneElst/LIFE_VAQUUMS/README.md

 # Field campaign dataset

-The field campaign of the low-cost sensors was done at the official Flemish Environment Agency (VMM) monitoring station R801 in Borgerhout, Antwerp, Belgium (WGS84 coordinates: `51.2097 lat`, `4.4318 lon`).
-All of the low-cost sensors were placed in different shelters on the rooftop the monitorig station.
+The field campaign of the low-cost sensors was organised at the official Flanders Environment Agency (VMM) monitoring station R801 in Borgerhout, Antwerp, Belgium (WGS84 coordinates: `51.2097 lat`, `4.4318 lon`).
+All of the low-cost sensors were placed in different shelters on the rooftop the monitoring station.

 <img src="img/vaquums_fieldcampaign.png" title="Low-cost sensors shelter" alt="Low-cost sensors shelter"><br>